xbst/PiCAN/README.md

 ## Purchasing a PiCAN
 - [Isik's Tech (Me) on Etsy (US)](https://www.etsy.com/listing/1514673745/pican-a-tiny-usb-to-can-bus-adapter)

-This project is licensed under [GPL v3](./LICENSE), meaning vendors are allowed to sell KUSBA PCBs without paying me.
+This project is licensed under [GPL v3](./LICENSE), meaning vendors are allowed to sell PiCAN PCBs without paying me.
 If you'd like to support the development of this and future projects please consider [sponsoring](https://github.com/sponsors/xbst) me on GitHub.
 You can also subscribe on [Patreon](https://l.isiks.tech/patreon) or [YouTube](https://l.isiks.tech/member).

 You can also use the included gerber files to order your own from a PCB manufacturer like [PCBWay](https://www.pcbway.com/setinvite.aspx?inviteid=374841) or [JLCPCB](https://jlcpcb.com/).
 <br>